RDaneliya/EDCM-API/README.md

-# eddn-commodity-loader
+# EDCM-API

-This is simple app for populating price data from [EDDN](https://github.com/EDCD/EDDN) into mongodb database.
+This is graphql app for populating price data from [EDDN](https://github.com/EDCD/EDDN) into mongodb database and querying it.

 <a name="usage"></a>
-## How to use this app
+## How to use this app without docker
   1. Clone this repo
   2. Run ```npm install```
+  3. Put PORT and MONGO_LINK vars to .env file
-  3. Build docker container or run ```npm run```.
-Don't forget to put uri of your database at .env or pass as run argument.
-See .env.example
+  4. Build docker container or run ```npm run```.